-Jon Iwata leads IBM’s marketing, communications and citizenship organization.
-This global team is responsible for the marketing of IBM’s portfolio of products and services, market development and insights, communications and corporate affairs, and stewardship of the IBM brand, recognized as one of the most valuable in the world.
+Full biographyJon Iwata leads IBM’s marketing, communications and citizenship organization.
+His global team is responsible for the marketing of IBM’s product and services portfolio in more than 170 countries, market intelligence, communications, and stewardship of the IBM brand, recognized as one of the most valuable in the world.

+In 2015, Jon was inducted into the CMO Club Hall of Fame.
+That same year he received the Distinguished Service Award from The Seminar, an organization consisting of Chief Communications Officers.
 He holds a B.A. from the School of Journalism and Mass Communications at San Jose State University.

 Jon is co-inventor of a U.S. patent for advanced semiconductor lithography technology.